harmony-one/h/progress/rikako-hatoya.md

-2025-02-03 Tue: Finally debugged Deepseek-prover model on kaggle, tested with deepseek-prover V1.5RL.
-Currently working on comparison of transformers.
+2025-02-03 Tue: Finally debugged Deepseek-prover setup on kaggle, tested with deepseek-prover V1.5RL.
+Currently working on comparison of model.

 2025-02-03 Mon: Worked on deepseek prover.
 Continuation with FLT reading.